 Phone: (608) 266-0181

-All course content must be original, with the exception that courses are encouraged to extensively quote and paraphrase from Publication 302, Wisconsin Alcohol Beverage and Tobacco Laws for Retailers, Wisconsin statutes and administrative rules, or other guidance documents posted on Department of Revenue's website.
+All course content must be original, with the exception that course creators are encouraged to extensively quote and paraphrase from

 Course providers may not copy, paraphrase, or reproduce content from another course or from any other third-party without express approval from the owner of the content.
 If using materials hosted on or produced by a third-party platform, the course provider is accountable for the content and continuous availability.